How sustainable are Generative AI models?

 Please find a comparison between llms and their sizes in the previous blog.
 Additional material can be found here:

 Responsible AI is a crucial foundation for all generative AI products.
 It is important that we consider carbon footprint with AI models to protect our earth and future.
+However, some studies also outline the difference between AI generated content vs. human generated content when it comes to emissions.
+This paper can be found here.

-Need support with your Generative Ai Strategy and Implementation?
+Need support with your Generative AI Strategy and Implementation?

 🚀 AI Strategy, business and tech support